JasonYao/NYU-Bobst-Library-Reservation-Automator-Java/README.md

 In the settings file, we will thus create a list of Users, and simply automate the task of logging in, selecting the time/room, filling out all forms required.

-This script follows an optimized approach, booking rooms in the order of an arbitrary 'best' time that I have set up beforehand.
+This script follows an optimized approach, booking rooms in the order of an arbitrary 'best' time that I have set up beforehand, but can be changed with the `timePreference` value in the [settings](settings.example) file.

+## Dependencies
+None, but if you'd like to develop on your own then you'll need to download the [Selenium](http://www.seleniumhq.org/download/) driver.

+Current Selenium version: 2.48.2

 ## Licensing
 This software is released under the GNU GPL 2.0 License as described in the [License file](LICENSE).